slott56/HamCalc-2.1/doc/source/python/software.rst

 Practical use cases for sorting involve two things:

-1. Displaying calculated or gathered in an intelligable order.
+1. Displaying calculated or gathered data values in an intelligable order.
     This means that there's more data than just the numbers to be sorted.

 2. Rank-ordering data to filter or weight the items in further calculations.

-None of which is directly supported a single stand-alone program that's part of HamCalc.
+Neither these are supported a stand-alone programs in HamCalc.

 Both use cases are first-class features of Python, however.